dylandejean/Reddit_Comment_Predictions/README.md

 ## Results

 The final predictions are found in /project/volume/data/processed/submit.csv.
 Each row corresponds to the comments in the test set, with probabilities for that comment belonging to each of the 10 possible subreddits.

+run_project.R executes all code in the repository to make predictions.